madhu277523/DIP/README.md

 ## 6.develop a program to create an image from 2D array.
 Generate array of random size.
 ## program:
+## 2D array:
+Two dimensional array is an array within an array.
+It is the type of array,the position of an data element is reffered by two indices instead of one.
+## np.zeros()
+It returns a new array of given shape and type with zeros.
+## Program
 import numpy as np
 from PIL import Image
 import cv2 as C